 Any updates we make as a result of feedback will be available online and in our magazine Derwent Life.To take part in the survey, please follow this link.

 If you rent or live in shared ownership, you will have a tenancy agreement or lease which sets out your rights and responsibilities.

-The tenancy agreement which you have signed is the contract between Derwent Living and you and sets out your rights and responsibilities as a tenant.
+The tenancy agreement or lease which you have signed is the contract between Derwent Living and you and sets out your rights and responsibilities as a tenant.

 Keep it in a safe place and make sure that you understand it.
-Please contact us if you require any further advice about changes to your tenancy:
+Please contact us if you require any further advice about changes:

 You must give us four weeks written notice if you wish to leave your home.
 See the leaving your home page of this website for more information.

 As a tenant you must occupy your home as soon as the agreement or lease begins (unless we have agreed otherwise) and to live there as your only or main home.

 If you are going to be away from your home for more than 28 days, you must let us know in writing.